 Rodeo Arena Fixtures

 Flood lights and sports luminaires are ideal for illuminating large outdoor areas such as rodeo arenas.
 These fixtures emit large amounts of light, making them hugely popular for arenas, sports courts, stadiums, and other large spaces.
 Outdoor flood lights and sports luminaires come in various styles and sizes and can be customized to your specification.
 For example, they almost always have adjustable beam spreads or various beam spread options, so you can illuminate areas of any size or shape.

 Access Fixtures provides an array of lighting suitable for rodeos, including small and large adjustable area lighting with forward throw, cutoff, and wide-angle reflectors.
 Flood lights will not only appropriately light and accentuate your rodeo arena, they are often an insurance requirement for safety purposes.
 These commercial-grade units are made for outdoor use and are built to perform and protect against all weather conditions, including vast changes in temperature.

-The KOTA 320w or 600w LED is an excellent choice.
+The APTA LED is an excellent choice.
 Its versatile design makes it ideal as both a high bay and a flood light.
-KOTA fixtures are most popular in spaces such as detailing shops, warehouses, commercial facilities, and indoor/outdoor sport courts.
+APTA fixtures are most popular in spaces such as detailing shops, warehouses, commercial facilities, and indoor/outdoor sport courts.

-The KOTAs are, simple enough, very powerful fixtures.
+APTAs are, simply put, very powerful fixtures.
 APTA comes in a huge range of wattages.
-The APTA 320 delivers up to 32,778 lumens, and the 600w KOTA delivers up to 63,745 lumens; both models are rated at 100,000 hours.
+The APTA 320 delivers up to 22,388 lumens; all models of APTA are L70 rated at a whopping 200,000 hours.
 Unlike other high bays out there, the APTA features a modular design that is easy to replace in the event of breakage.
 The LED chips inside an APTA module are exposed, protecting them from overheating.
 These LEDs stay cooler and, as a result, last significantly longer.
 These chips can operate at your desired Kelvin temperature, making it easy for you to achieve the light you want and need.